 The Concannon grounds are meticulously maintained, with rose bushes and flower gardens growing alongside the grapes.
 There are picnic tables set up in the shade where visitors can enjoy their lunch, accompanied by a bottle of Concannon wine, of course!
 Saturdays are their busiest day.

 Some travelers suggest arranging a tasting on a Monday instead.
 Please remember many other wineries close on Mondays.
 Location 4590 Tesla Road. website.

 Downtown Livermore deserves a few hours of exploration.
 There are shops, a park to explore, and plenty of restaurants and cafes.
 Possibly the most unique attraction you’ll see is the Centennial Light Bulb.
 Housed inside a fire station, it’s being throwing light for a long time.
 A really long time.
 Like 1 million hours long time!

-Summer time sees a local Farmers Market sprout up on Railroad Avenue.
+Summertime sees a local Farmers Market sprout up on Railroad Avenue.
 There are plenty of locally grown fruits and veggies, of course.
 But there are also baked goods, crafts, and several food stalls.
-Sample Chinese, Mexican and other delights.
+Sample Chinese, Mexican, and other delights.
 Save room for Hawaiian shaved ice.
 It is a sweet solution to beat the summer heat!

 While Livermore has a Mediterranean climate, it can get hot in the summer.
 Don’t forget to stay hydrated, especially during the wine tours, and be bring your favorite sunscreen.
 Livermore is 43 miles from downtown San Francisco, 90 miles from Sacramento and only 35 miles from San Jose.